- BirdDog NDI encoder-originate streams do not synchronise on OBS unless Low Latency Mode is selected.

 - The audio occasionally stuttered (momentary glitch every 4-10 minutes).

 - The audio was severely distorted and amplified compared to what the camera’s VU meters were indicating.

 Unfortunately, one could describe the above as a mild f*ck up.
 Luckily we weren’t live and had backup recordings of everything.

-Before we head into the sync side of things it’s useful to have a broad overview of how OBS works.
+Before we head into the sync side of things it’s useful to have a broad overview of how OBS works and specifically how OBS synchronises streams.
 In short, OBS uses frame timestamps to determine when to render a frame.
 Timestamps are therefore extremely important for syncing.
 A new frame is requested in OBS (on a timer, a tick) and OBS goes, per source, “is the source’s current frame newer than the last frame we rendered AND has the frame’s time elapsed relative to the system time, if so, render the frame, otherwise keep the last good frame”.